fw4spl-org/fw4spl-doc/FAQ/FAQ_CMake.rst

     bundleParam(appXml PARAM_LIST config PARAM_VALUES tutoBasicConfig)

-This cmake macro allows to give parameters to a bundle.
+This CMake macro allows to give parameters to a bundle.
 The parameters are defined like:

 .. code-block:: cmake